koo5/accounts-assessor/README.md

 ?x rdf:value ?y.
 ")

-# Accounts Assessor - introduction
+# Robust
+## introduction

 [](mrkev2entity: "
 the “This repository” below corresponds to: codebases:labs_accounts_assessor
 ")

-This repository hosts practical research into leveraging logic programming to solve accounting problems.
+Robust represents practical research into leveraging logic programming and RDF to solve accounting problems.
 The core logic runs in SWI-Prolog, and is aided by several smaller python codebases.

 We use it at http://www.nobleaccounting.com.au to automate reporting and auditing tasks.